By Greg Stobart at Stamford Bridge

 But the tactic of relying on Hazard is not enough - particularly if he’s also expected to track back to his own byline.

 Chelsea will improve next season, certainly.
-It needs to build around Hazard and find ways to offer him support.
+They need to build around Hazard and find ways to offer him support.

-If it does, the players could be lifting the Premier League trophy in front of a full house after its final home game next season.
+If they do, the players could be lifting the Premier League trophy in front of a full house after their final home game next season.

 Follow Greg Stobart on